Are Ensembles Getting Better all the Time?

 A version of Theorem~\ref{th:exch} was first proved by \citet{marshall1965inequality} in a very different context, using the concept of \emph{majorisation} (see, \emph{e.g.}, \citealt{marshall2011inequalities}).
 In the machine learning community, a similar result was independently rediscovered and popularised in the context of variational inference for deep generative models by \citet{burda2016}.
 The connection between majorisation and the results of \citet{marshall1965inequality} and \citet{burda2016} was highlighted and discussed by \citet{mattei2022}. \citet{struski2022bounding} provided an alternative proof of the result of \citet{burda2016} that is similar to our short proof of Theorem~\ref{th:exch}.

 None of the works mentioned in the previous paragraph are related to ensembles.
 However, in the context of ensembles, several particular cases of Theorem~\ref{th:exch} for specific loss functions have been previously proved.
-In particular, \citet{probst2018tune} dealt with two cases: when $L$ is the square loss and when $L$ is the cross entropy and $K$ goes to infinity.
+In particular, \citet{probst2018tune} dealt with two cases: when $L$ is the square loss and when $L$ is the cross entropy and $K$ is large enough.
 Moreover, \citet{noh2017regularizing} noticed that the result of \citet{burda2016} could be applied to ensembles when $L$ is the negative log-likelihood.